 What can I do to help?

 Sometimes increasing the amount of non-digestible fibre in the diet helps (1 ice cream scoop of canned pumpkin with each meal for a large sized dog).
 There are prescription medications available that improve colon motility, but I’ve not found them particularly effective.
 Giving plenty of opportunity to defecate outside before bedtime is definitely helpful.

 The treatment with which I have seen the best results is to address the underlying lower back pain – increase the dog’s comfort and hind end strength so that it can hold a better defecation posture and therefore better evacuate its colon.
-Using a combination of manual therapy (chiropractic and/or physiotherapy style adjustments and mobilizations) with acupuncture, as well as a comprehensive arthritis treatment protocol, yields the best results.
-I’ve seen countless patients whose quality of life was greatly improved with that protocol, and who have less “accidents” as a result.
+Using combined acupuncture and manual therapy (CAMT), as well as a comprehensive arthritis treatment protocol, yields the best results.
+Manual therapy is an umbrella term for chiropractic and/or physiotherapy style adjustments and mobilizations, as well as massage techniques.
+This protocol has an excellent prognosis for improving quality of life, and in most cases reduced the number of “accidents” as well.

 Having said that, by the time the dog is at the “walk & drop” stage, they are usually quite debilitated, and the more advanced a condition is, the harder it is to turn around.
 But by being aware of earlier signs and responding when you first see them, the chance of preventing this problem in the first place is much better.

 Some of the more common earlier signs include:

 - Hesitation or reduced ability to jump up (e.g.: into the car)

 - Body shakes that don’t reach from head to tail

 - Stiffness or difficulty standing (e.g.: pulling from front legs instead of pushing from the back)